 The UPD, similar to other police agencies, provides 24-hour law enforcement service, throughout the entire calendar year, including all holidays.
 In-progress suspicious or criminal acts and all police, fire, or medical emergencies should be reported directly to UPD or local law enforcement, as appropriate, by dialing 9-1-1.
 UPD may also be contacted by pushing the button on a "blue light" campus emergency phone.
-There are over forty blue-light emergency phones in operation at any given time except when impacted by construction or maintenance that are located throughout the Seaside campus.
+There are over sixty-two blue-light emergency phones in operation at any given time except when impacted by construction or maintenance that are located throughout the Seaside campus.

 Classroom and office phones may be used to dial 9-1-1 in the event of an emergency.
 When calling in emergencies, be prepared to provide the police dispatcher with your name, telephone number, the nature of the emergency, and location, as well as any pertinent information regarding the emergency (such as suspect and vehicle description, direction of travel, nature of the medical emergency needing assistance, etc.).
 Always stay on the line until the dispatcher ends the call.
 For all non-emergencies and regular business, call Police Dispatch at 831-655-0268.
-Students residing in on-campus housing may also report non-emergency crimes to the on-duty Resident Advisor (RA) or Residential Life Coordinator (RLC).
-Students may also contact the Office of the Vice President for Student Affairs.